bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-04-24-newsletter.md

   Sanders has written a "basic [proof-of-concept][sanders poc] with light tests to demonstrate the high-level idea".
-Discussion of the idea was ongoing at the time of writing.
+Discussion of the idea was ongoing at the time of writing. {% assign timestamp="0:56" %}

 - **BIP editors update:** after public discussion (see Newsletters [#292][news292 bips], [#296][news296 bips], and [#297][news297 bips]), the